Developer kits Intro

 - If you create an attachment that uses only bones which are not already used by the Developer kit, then you need to enable with joint offsets.

-Note: As mentioned before, please avoid to create attachments which use bones from the Developerkit and in addition other bones.
+Note: As mentioned before, please avoid to create attachments which are weighted to a mix of bones from the Developerkit and bones which are not used by the Developerkit.
 Otherwise the resulting meshes might suffer from distortions when worn in SL.

 What you need to provide to your attachment makers